Looking Closely at the Growth Curve for Tenaris S.A. (TS)

 TS’s Market Performance

-TS stocks went down by -2.04% for the week, with a monthly drop of -1.45% and a quarterly performance of -2.21%, while its annual performance rate touched 54.22%.
-The volatility ratio for the week stands at 2.06% while the volatility levels for the past 30 days are set at 2.24% for Tenaris S.A..
-The simple moving average for the period of the last 20 days is -0.79% for TS stocks with a simple moving average of 35.61% for the last 200 days.
+TS stocks went up by 0.21% for the week, with a monthly drop of -1.93% and a quarterly performance of 1.74%, while its annual performance rate touched 63.93%.
+The volatility ratio for the week stands at 2.02% while the volatility levels for the past 30 days are set at 2.06% for Tenaris S.A..
+The simple moving average for the period of the last 20 days is 0.76% for TS stocks with a simple moving average of 36.13% for the last 200 days.

 Analysts’ Opinion of TS